 The Museu do Futebol is entirely dedicated to the sport of Futebol (Soccer to Americans).
 Learn all about the history of the sport in Brazil, and globally, as well as how it connects to greater society in South America.
 A great museum for kids with interactive exhibits.
 Don’t miss the gift shop where you can get custom t-shirts!

 The Museu Afro Brasil covers the connection between Africa and the Americas- the largest in the world to tackle this subject.
 From the history of Brazil, to costumes from Carnival, to samba music, this museum covers the subject from many different angles.

 Pinacoteca do Estado de São Paulo

-The Pinoteca is one of the oldest and most important art museums in Brazil.
+The Pinoteca is one of Brazil’s oldest and most important art museums.
 Founded in 1905, it became a state museum in 1911.
-The museum houses a large collection of Brazilian art, primarily paintings and sculptures.
+The museum houses an extensive collection of Brazilian art, primarily paintings, and sculptures.

 São Paulo Museum of Modern Art (MAM)

 This small art museum is situated in the heart of Parque Ibirapuera.
 Half of the museum is dedicated to a temporary exhibit, while the other half showcases the permanent collection.
 The permanent collection focuses on Latin American artists.
 There is a group of sculptures outside the museum as well.
 We spent about 45 minutes in this museum, though you could spend more depending on how interested you are in the specific temporary exhibit.
 There is a lovely café here if you are looking for lunch or a quick snack.
 Av.
 Pedro Alvares Cabral.

 Museu de Arte de São Paulo Assis Chateaubriand (MASP)